ANSES-Ploufragan/PrepMedVet_MinION/doc/INSTALL_4_galaxy.md

 You have 1 script in each directory  PATH_PREPMEDVET/galaxy_workflow/install_Y  (Y=1,2,3)

-You have launch each in order 1, 2, 3
+You have to launch them in increasing order, 1, 2, 3 as described bellow:

 ```
 sh PATH_PREPMEDVET/galaxy_workflow/install_1/workflow-and-tools-install.sh IP  API_GALAXY